Dimillian/SwiftHN/README.md

 * Clean design pattern
 * More...

-The app is in progress, but already functionnal, you can read the newsfeed, send article to the Safari Reading List, view the article in a webview, and load comments.
+The app is in progress, but already functional, you can read the newsfeed, send article to the Safari Reading List, view the article in a webview, and load comments.

 You can contribute to the app, just do a pull request.
 You can even contribute to the design in Sketch if you want!